A Man’s Guide to Menopause

 But first, what is it?

 Menopause is a period of a woman’s life, typically occurring during the later years of middle age, when the production of reproductive hormones begins to decline.
-Naturally, this decline brings with it some very bothersome side effects (that you may, unintentionally, know all too well), such as irritability, anxiety, depressive mood, hot flashes, sleep disturbances, joint/muscle discomfort, lack of sexual interest, vaginal dryness, and physical and emotional exhaustion.1 Not fun!
-But these changes are just as new for her as they are for you, and your role in this transition phase of her life may be more important than you think.
+Naturally, this decline brings some very bothersome side effects.
+You may, unintentionally, know all too well about these effects such as irritability and anxiety.
+Other effects include depressive mood, hot flashes, and sleep disturbances.
+Joint and muscle discomfort may also occur.
+There can be a lack of sexual interest, vaginal dryness, and both physical and emotional exhaustion.1 These changes are just as new for her as they are for you.

 Do your part